catchshashank/optimal-stopping/documents/fundamentals.md

    - Markov assumption may fail - there could be path-dependent payoffs
    - Dynamics may be unknown
    - State at (t + 1) may depend on history
+   So the paper proposes a **model-free learning** method.
+6) Continuous-time problems can be discretized - standard in numerical methods [(Kloeden & Platen, 1992))](https://link.springer.com/book/10.1007/978-3-662-12616-5)